 Cigarette smoking can affect this test.
-Certain medications can also affect your test results, including:
+Certain medicines can also affect your test results.
+They include:

-Tell your health care provider if you smoke or take any medications regularly, such as statins, diuretics, or hormone medication.
-You may need to stop taking some of these medications for the test.
-In addition to these drugs, be sure your doctor knows about all other medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you smoke or take any medicines regularly, such as statins, diuretics, or hormone medicine.
+You may need to stop taking some of these medicines for the test.
+In addition to these medicines, be sure your healthcare provider knows about all other medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |